-- Use the lowest clinically appropriate energy. - Position the patches or paddles no closer than 15 cm (6 in) to the device. - Position the patches or paddles perpendicular to the device and lead system. - If an external defibrillation or cardioversion is delivered within 15 cm (6 in) of the device, use a Medtronic programmer to evaluate the device and lead system.
+- Use the lowest clinically appropriate energy. - Position the patches or paddles a minimum of 15 cm (6 in) away from the device. - Position the patches or paddles perpendicular to the device and lead system. - If an external defibrillation or cardioversion is delivered within 15 cm (6 in) of the device, use a Medtronic programmer to evaluate the device and lead system.